 Not only does the above interpretation qualify theorem names.
 The prefix int is applied to all names introduced in locale conclusions including names introduced in definitions.
-The qualified name int.less is short for the interpretation of the definition, which is partial\order.less op $\leq$ .
-Qualified name and expanded form may be used almost interchangeably.
-The latter is preferred on output, as for example in the theorem int.less\le\trans:
+The qualified name int.less is short for the interpretation of the definition, which is partial_order.less op \leq .
+Qualified name and expanded form may be used almost interchangeably.2 The former is preferred on output, as for example in the theorem int.less_le_trans: